jellyfishsolutions/lynx-admin-ui/README.md

 -   `required`: indicates if the field is "required" in the editor view; default: `false`.
 It adds the "required" attribute to the generated input.
 This parameter can be a `boolean` value, or a function like `(req: Request, currentEntity: any) => Promise<boolean>` (same as the `values` but with different return type).
 -   `hide`: indicates if the field should be displayed or not in the editor view; default: `false`.
 This parameter can be a `boolean` value, or a function like `(req: Request, currentEntity: any) => Promise<boolean>` (same as the `values` but with different return type).
 -   `uiSettings`: contains information on the visual appearance of the field.
 See the `uiSettings` paragraph for more information.
+-   `optionalParameters` contains optional custom parameters that can be used by the editor.

 ### `AdminField` types